srmadscience/srmadscience/README.md

 ## MCP DB Wizard / OrindaBuild

 The product now known as "MCP Db Wizard" was launched as "OrindaBuild" in 2003.

+When I moved back to Ireland from America I wrote and sold a product called "OrindaBuild", subsequently renamed "JDBCWizard".
 I wrote it over the course of a year after moving back from the US to Ireland.
 It was a 100% proprietary product delivered via a Windows Installer.
 While it saw a reasonable degree of commerical success, it didn't take off and I moved on to other things.
+It looks at stored procedure definitions in an Oracle database, and writes all the Java code needed to run them.
+This isn't benign or simple, as Oracle's JDBC implementation allows you to pass multiple different kinds of complex objects back and forth, but the resulting API is a nightmare.
+Which is why I automated it.
+While I sold the product to some well known businesses, I eventually moved on to other things.

 23 years later the industry had seen big changes.
 Two of them matter for our purposes: